nunofachada/perfandpubtools/README.md

 0inputs+2136outputs (0major+49345minor)pagefaults 0swaps
 ```

-<a name="utilities"></a>
+<a name="listoffunctions"></a>

-### 2\.
-Utilities
+## 3\.
+List of functions

-* [get_time](get_time.m) - Given a file containing the default output of the GNU
+* [get_time] - Given a file containing the default output of the GNU time
-time command, extract the user, system and elapsed time in seconds, as well as
+command, extract the user, system and elapsed time in seconds, as well as the
-the percentage of CPU usage.
+percentage of CPU usage.

-* [gather_times](gather_times.m) - Load execution times from all files in a
+* [gather_times] - Load execution times from all files in a given folder.
-given folder.

-* [perfstats](perfstats.m) - Determine mean times and respective standard
+* [perfstats] - Determine mean times and respective standard deviations of a
-deviations of a computational experiment using folders of files containing the
+computational experiment using folders of files containing the default output of
-default output of the GNU time command, optionally plotting a scalability graph
+the GNU time command, optionally plotting a scalability graph if different
-if different setups correspond to different computational work sizes.
+setups correspond to different computational work sizes.

-* [speedup](speedup.m) - Determine speedups using folders of files obtained with
+* [speedup] - Determine speedups using folders of files obtained with GNU time
-GNU time command, and optionally plot speedups in a bar plot.
+command, and optionally plot speedups in a bar plot.

-* [times_table](times_table.m) - Returns a matrix with useful contents for using
+* [times_table] - Returns a matrix with useful contents for using in tables for
-in tables for publication, namely times (in seconds), absolute standard
+publication, namely times (in seconds), absolute standard deviations (seconds),
-deviations (seconds), relative standard deviations, speedups (vs the
+relative standard deviations, speedups (vs the implementations specified in the
-implementations specified in the `compare` input variable).
+`compare` input variable).

-* [times_table_f](times_table_f.m) - Print a timing table formatted in plain
+* [times_table_f] - Print a timing table formatted in plain text or in LaTeX
-text or in LaTeX (the latter requires the [siunitx], [multirow] and [booktabs]
+(the latter requires the [siunitx], [multirow] and [booktabs] packages).
-packages).

 <a name="examples"></a>

-### 3\.
+## 4\.
 Examples

 These examples use the datasets available at
 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.34049.svg)](http://dx.doi.org/10.5281/zenodo.34049).